yutangwork/acadecv/aboutme.md

 ## Education Background

-**PhD**: PhD student in Applied Linguistics, City University of Macau, China, 09/2023 to 06/2024 **Courses**: Key Elements of doctoral studies in Applied Linguistics; Current Perspectivs and Critiques in Applied Linguistics; Developing Research Themes in Applied Linguistics; Research Approaches and Ethical Issues; Research Methods and Practices in Applied Linguistics; Evaluating Concepts and Cases in Applied Linguistics; Analysing Research Data
+-**PhD**: PhD student in Applied Linguistics, City University of Macau, China, 09/2023 to 06/2024 -**Courses**: Key Elements of doctoral studies in Applied Linguistics; Current Perspectivs and Critiques in Applied Linguistics; Developing Research Themes in Applied Linguistics; Research Approaches and Ethical Issues; Research Methods and Practices in Applied Linguistics; Evaluating Concepts and Cases in Applied Linguistics; Analysing Research Data

-**MA**, Leadership, University College London, United Kingdom, 09/2015 to 09/2016 **Thesis**: Leadership Perspectives: Cultural Influences on Chinese Leaders in London **Supervisor**: Professor Joanne Waterhouse **Courses**: Leadership for the Learning Community;
+-**MA**, Leadership, University College London, United Kingdom, 09/2015 to 09/2016 -**Thesis**: Leadership Perspectives: Cultural Influences on Chinese Leaders in London -**Supervisor**: Professor Joanne Waterhouse -**Courses**: Leadership for the Learning Community;
              Doing and Using Educational Leadership and Management Research;
              Coaching and Mentoring Principles, Theory and Application to Practice;
              Leading and Managing Change and Improvement;